-Calculations of 'Average age' are conducted through the IHS Maritime & Trade Sea-web Database, which is publicly available (subject to subscription) at https://maritime.ihs.com/EntitlementPortal/Home/Information/Seaweb\Ships.
+Calculations of 'Average age' are conducted through the UNCTAD Stat Database, which is publicly available at http://unctadstat.unctad.org.
 The average age is determined based on analysis of aggregated data of ships registered under a particular flag State.

 As a positive indicator, the Table therefore shows the 90% of flags (among those listed) that have the lowest average fleet age (the bottom 10% of those listed having the highest average age).
 Nevertheless, it is strongly emphasised by ICS that the age of an individual ship is not an indicator of quality, and that the condition of an individual ship is ultimately determined by how it is maintained.